srdas/DLIntro/README.md

 A few slides and code for a short introduction to Deep Learning.

-Please see a draft of our deep learning book at: http://srdas.github.io/DLBook/
+Please see a draft of my deep learning book at: http://srdas.github.io/DLBook/